Get help with your Financial Aid with these helpful FAQs:

 Corporate Tuition Deferment Plan

-Participation in this option requires that a copy of the company’s tuition reimbursement policy, on company letterhead, be on file and approved by the Office of Student Financial Services.
+Participation in this option requires that a copy of the company’s tuition reimbursement policy, on company letterhead, be on file and approved by the Office of Student Accounts.
 The portion of company reimbursed tuition and/or books are deferred 30 days from the last day of each course.
 The student is responsible to pay in full any amount not paid by the company by the 31st day after the course ends.
-The student is expected to notify the Office of Student Financial Services of changes in employment status that affect payment.
+The student is expected to notify the Office of Student Accounts of changes in employment status that affect payment.

 Direct Bill Plan